JannieI/canvas-workstation-V3/src/app/roadmap.md

         - color per bar
         - more graph types, ie D3.js
         - suggest graph types based on fields and their types selected?
+        - add more properties for Text mark, ie dx, dy, etc on form

     - Fields:
         - symbol